 Tip #7: Don’t forget to bring their comfort items

 Another one of my secret tricks for preparing kids for long flights is to pack their comfort items!
 This could be their favorite stuffed animal, a beloved blanket, or other comfort item.
 A comfort item will help settle their nerves, provide comfort when they get grumpy, and can even help them fall asleep on a plane.
 We can’t go anywhere without at least one stuffed animal!
 Just be vigilant that you don’t lose a special comfort item!
 I always pack a pillow and small blanket for my son as well.
 These help him to get more comfortable when it is time to sleep.

 Tip #8: Give your kids time to get their wiggles out

 All parents know that kids can only stay still for a limited amount of time.
 In order to avoid your kids getting antsy and wound-up during the flight, give them time to get their wiggles out while at the airport.
 Take them for a walk, move to an uncrowded area and let them jump up and down, or have them stand up and wiggle around for a while.
 Burning off some of their energy before you board your plane will make everyone’s flight more enjoyable.

 There is no reason why kids can’t handle long flights as well as, or better, than adults can.
 You just need to take a little time before your flight to prepare them for it.
 Pack the right items.
 Give them time to burn off some energy, and talk to them about what to expect.
 With these simple tips, you can turn your children into world-class travelers from a very early age.
 I hope these tips help you the next time you are preparing kids for long flights.
-For more tips, check out flying with kids, how to handle child anxiety when flying, tips for airport security, and common mistakes when flying with toddlers.
+For more tips, check out our complete guide to happy travel with kids, flying with kids, how to handle child anxiety when flying, tips for airport security, and common mistakes when flying with toddlers.
 Happy travels!